stevewarsa/Knowledgebase/README.md

 // SW [$DATE$ $TIME$] $END$
 9. Those variables can be populated by a pre-defined function (in this case date() and time()).

+#### How to reload classes without restarting the server
+Ctl + F10 - then in the popup, select "Update classes and resources"

 ### VS Code

 #### Shortcuts